kubernetes/kops/docs/getting_started/hetzner.md

 * Autoscaling using [Cluster Autoscaler](https://github.com/hetznercloud/autoscaler)
 * Terraform support using [terraform-provider-hcloud](https://github.com/hetznercloud/terraform-provider-hcloud)

+## Security of node bootstrap

+The kOps node bootstrap process uses a server's ID as a plaintext password.
+Anything able to obtain this ID and query port 3988 on the control plane will be able to impersonate the server and join the cluster as that node.

+Furthermore, any server in the account which has a `kops.k8s.io/instance-group` label set to the name of an instance group in the cluster and which is able to query port 3988 on the control plane will be able to join as a node in that instance group, even if it is not part of a server group owned by that cluster.

 ## Next steps

 Now that you have a working kOps cluster, read through the recommendations for [production setups guide](production.md) to learn more about how to configure kOps for production workloads.